Klamath-SDM/klamathFishData/README.md

 The package contains cleaned, documented data objects including:

-- `rst_sites` — rotary screw traps
-- `hatcheries` — hatchery locations and metadata
-- `habitat_data` — modeled habitat availability by stream and species
+- `fisheries_location_lookup` - This dataset compiles location data
+  relevant to fisheries data collection efforts from across the Klamath Basin. (rotary screw traps, hatchery, redd/carcass survey data)

+- `fisheries_model_estimates` - Modeled estimates and credible intervals
+  from fisheries models such as abundance and survival estimates.

-- `model_output` — prespawn mortality and abundance estimates from
+- `avian_predation_pit_tag`, `predation_estimates_wild` and
-  modeling
-- `klamath_cdfw_population_processed` — CDFW salmonid population
-  estimates
+  `estimate_predation_sarp` - Predation Estimates on SARP, Chinook and wild Suckers, and Avian Predation PIT-tag Recoveries

 - And more…

 Use `data(package = "klamathFishData")` to view all datasets included.